FuelLabs/sway/docs/src/basics/structs_tuples_and_enums.md

 ### Enums of Enums

-It is possible to define enums of enums
+It is possible to define enums of enums:

 ```sway
 {{#include ../../../examples/enums/src/enum_of_enums.sw}}